19hours/sg-statutes/Acts/International Arbitration Act.md

 Section 27(1)

-Convention on the Recognition and Enforcement of Foreign Arbitral Awards Concluded At New York on 10TH June 1958
+Convention on the Recognition and Enforcement

+of Foreign Arbitral Awards Concluded at

+New York on 10th June 1958

 Article I